All about me…

 Hi ladies of midlife and thanks for calling in!

-This blog was created out a perfect storm of unpleasantness during the early stages of 2016; pre-menopausal hormones, the not too distant prospect of empty-nest syndrome, a health scare and an especially nasty bout of flu left me feeling a little lost.
+I created my blog out a perfect storm of unpleasantness during the early stages of 2016; pre-menopausal hormones, the not too distant prospect of empty-nest syndrome, a health scare and an especially nasty bout of flu left me feeling a little lost.
 It is my way of creating something positive from a potentially negative set of circumstances.
 I am no expert but as I find out what works for me I will share my experiences – I hope you find some of them helpful.

 If your kids (or at least some of them) are now taller, stronger and quicker at just about everything than you are – this is for you!
 If you are still immersed in early parenthood you may want to have a peak at how I’m coping (or not coping) with what comes next.
 That is if you have the time!